Emile666/stc1000_stm8/README.md

 to run on the new hardware platform.

 So, for those of you who have this version of the STC\-1000: enjoy!
 Because now you can have almost the same functionality as Mats realised in the PIC version of the STC\-1000.
-There's only one real drawback: the STM8 uC only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile are reduced.
+There's only one real drawback: the STM8 uC only has 128 bytes of EEPROM, so the number of profiles and the number of temperature-time pairs per profile needed to be reduced.
 But you get more features as a standard (switchable) option (instead of programming a different firmware version).
 For those of you willing to do some de-soldering (see text below): you can replace the uC with a **STM8S103F3** uC that has 640 bytes of EEPROM.
 Then you have the 6 profiles with all temperature-time pairs again.

 ![STC-1000](img/frontpanel_backplane.jpg)<br>